datarefuge/workflow/metadata.md

   - Or post questions on Slack in the #Describers channel.

 ## Claiming a bag
-**Note: the Describe phase does not yet exist in the Archivers app.**
+**Note: these features have not yet been implemented in the Archivers app.
+It should be there shortly.**
   - You will work on datasets that were bagged by Baggers.
   - Go to the [Archivers app](http://www.archivers.space/), click `URLS` and then `DESCRIBE`: all the URLs listed are ready to be added to the CKAN instance
     - Available URLs are the ones that have not been checked out by someone else, that is, that do not have someone's name in the User column.